lynxthecat/adblock-lean/README.md

 **Important:** After changing the schedule in the config, run the following command to have adblock-lean create/update/remove the cron job:
 `service adblock-lean upd_cron_job`

+## Supported formats

+**USER NOTICE:**  Current versions September 19, 2024 and onwards switch to using raw formatted blocklists by default (the default lists are still Hagezi).
+Dnsmasq formatted lists are still supported.
+Raw lists have the benefit of smaller file size dowload, improvements in processing speed and reduced ram usage.
+On the first run after updating, adblock-lean will prompt you (y/n) to automatically change URLs for Hagezi & OISD lists from dnsmasq format to raw format.
+For other lists, you can choose to find a raw formatted list or continue using dnsmasq formatted lists.
+You can always use ```service adblock-lean gen_config``` to generate a fresh configuration file if required.

+Hagezi raw lists can be found [here](https://github.com/hagezi/dns-blocklists/tree/main/wildcard). **NOTE** that the file names of correct lists have the `-onlydomains` suffix.
+Visual example of raw ```blocklist_urls``` [Hagezi light raw](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/wildcard/light-onlydomains.txt).
+Visual example of dnsmasq formmatted ```dnsmasq_blocklist_urls``` [Hagezi light dnsmasq](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/dnsmasq/light.txt).

+oisd raw domains-formatted lists can be found [here](https://oisd.nl/setup). **NOTE** that the correct lists are **only** the ones named `domainswild2` (note the `2`). oisd dnsmasq-formatted lists can be found at the same URL, except you would be looking for lists named `dnsmasq2`.

+The default Hagezi dnsmasq format lists [hagezi](https://github.com/hagezi/dns-blocklists) are recommended to block as many _ads, affiliate, tracking, metrics, telemetry, fake, phishing, malware, scam, coins and other "crap"_ as possible, all while breaking as few websites as possible.
+Any other raw or dnsmasq format lists of your choice can also be configured and used.

 ## Advanced configuration